KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 ## Introduction - learn basics

-First, you need to understand what [Knapsack Pro](http://knapsackpro.com) does and how it splits test files in parallel CI nodes to get your CI build fast.
+First, you need to understand what [Knapsack Pro](http://knapsackpro.com) does and how it splits test files in parallel CI nodes to run your CI build fast.

 Learn [what is Regular Mode and Queue Mode](/2020/how-to-speed-up-ruby-and-javascript-tests-with-ci-parallelisation) in Knapsack Pro and how they work.